top of page

 Go beyond adding birth and death dates to FamilySearch family tree

-If you're not having fun adding fun facts to FamilySearch, then you're not enjoying genealogy research as much as you could.
+If you're not having fun adding fun facts to FamilySearch, you're not enjoying genealogy research as much as you could.

 Do more than add only birth and death dates to the shared family tree.
 This blog post focuses on several places where you can add fun facts about your ancestors on FamilySearch.